Amazon loses bid to overturn historic union win on Staten Island warehouse

 On Wednesday, the National Labor Relations Board's Region 28 regional director, Cornele Overstreet, dismissed Amazon's allegations that labor-board officers and union organizers improperly influenced the union vote.
 In the spring, the upstart Amazon Labor Union won the right to represent some 8,000 workers at the massive New York warehouse.

-Amazon is expected to appeal the ruling before the full board in Washington, D.C.
-But labor experts say board members are likely to side with their regional colleagues in confirming the union's win.
-That would require Amazon to begin bargaining "in good faith" with the union, or they can request a review of the decision by Jan.
-25. If the company refuses, the case would likely make its way into courts.
+Wednesday's decision requires Amazon to begin bargaining "in good faith" with the union.
+However, the company is expected to appeal the ruling before the full labor board in Washington, D.C., which it can request by Jan.
+25. Labor experts say members of the board are likely to side with their regional colleagues in confirming the union's win.
+The case could make its way into courts.

 "I think that's going to take a long time to play out," Amazon CEO Andy Jassy said at a conference in September, claiming "disturbing irregularities" in the vote.